codefresh-io/docs.codefresh.io/_docs/deployments/helm/custom-helm-uploads.md

 Helm packages are just TAR files.
 Helm repositories are simple file hierarchies with an extra [index.yaml](https://helm.sh/docs/developing_charts/#the-chart-repository-structure){:target="\_blank"}.
 You can run custom commands and manually upload indexes and packages to a Helm repo.

->This articles shows some non-standard Helm examples.
+>This article shows some non-standard Helm examples.
   For the basic use cases, or if you are just getting started with Helm, see our [Helm quick start guide]({{site.baseurl}}/docs/quick-start/ci-quickstart/deploy-with-helm/)  and [Using Helm in pipelines]({{site.baseurl}}/docs/deployments/helm/using-helm-in-codefresh-pipeline/).

 ## Package a Helm chart